 - 2.5.
 Plastic shields that cover the horse's eyes (i.e. glasses or sunglasses for horses) are forbidden at any time when mounted or when exercising the Horse, including when lunging.
 They may be used in the stable area and grazing areas. - 2.6.
 The use of a tongue-strap is forbidden.
 For the use of tongue guards, see VRs Art.
 1046.5. - 2.7.
 Failure to comply with any of the provisions of Art.
 257.2.1 257.2.8 in the Competition arena will incur Elimination (see JRs Art.
 241.3.21). - 3.
-Advertising on Saddlery and Equipment

-The requirements set forth in JRs Art.
-256.3 apply with regard to restrictions on advertising on saddlery and equipment.
+Advertising on Saddlery and Equipment - The requirements set forth in JRs Art.
+256.3 apply with regard to restrictions on advertising on saddlery and equipment. - 4.
+Please also refer to the FEI Tack, Equipment and Dress Database or the FEI TackApp.